Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘new air conditioner’

 Tuesday, March 28th, 2017

 In a conventional HVAC system, as much as 30 percent of the energy used for heating and cooling is wasted, due to leaking or inadequately-insulated ductwork.
 A better alternative, especially for homes without an existing HVAC system, may be a ductless heating and cooling system.
-By placing the air handler directly in the room to be heated or cooled, and eliminating the air ducts, a ductless heating and cooling system can be far more efficient and easier to install.
-Before installing a ductless system, there are a few things to consider.
+By placing the air handler directly in the room to be heated or cooled, and eliminating the air ducts, a ductless heating and cooling system can be far more efficient and easier to install, as explained in this guide on how ductless systems save energy.
+Careful planning is essential for ductless mini split installation, including proper placement, system performance, and compliance with local building codes.

 Installation Process